mpenning/ciscoconfparse/README.rst

 Introduction: What is ciscoconfparse?
 =====================================

+Short answer: ciscoconfparse is a Python_ library that helps you quickly answer questions like these about your configurations:

+- What interfaces are shutdown?
+- Which interfaces are in trunk mode?
+- What address and subnet mask is assigned to each interface?
+- Which interfaces are missing a critical command?
+- Is this configuration missing a standard config line?

+Longer answer:

 ciscoconfparse is a Python_ library, which parses through Cisco IOS-style (and other vendor) configurations.
 It can: